 In this tutorial, I’m going to show you the easiest way to roll back plugins and themes in WordPress.
 It doesn’t require transferring files, coding changes or any other advanced website knowledge.

-When Do You Roll Back Plugins and Themes?
+When Do You Roll Back WordPress Plugins and Themes?

 The biggest downside to rolling back changes in WordPress is the risk of being attacked.
 In many cases, upgrades are deployed to fix exploits and security holes.
 They also address new hacking attacks and ways to take advantage of a site.

-Today, I’ll show you how to get old versions of WordPress plugins and themes using, “WP Rollback.”
+Today, I’ll show you how to revert changes in WordPress plugins and themes using, “WP Rollback.”
 It’s an easy tool that works exceptionally well for reverting changes and setting your tools to an earlier version.

 Install and activate the “WP Rollback” plugin.